 Little Things Safety Talk

-When planning work tasks for the day and addressing hazards it is easy get caught up on the big hazards.
-We focus on issues such as falls from heights, electrocution, and chemical asphyxiation during a confined space entry when they are present.
-While these hazards need to be taken serious and properly addressed, the bigger hazards can be responsible for taking almost all of the attention from the “little things”.
+When planning work tasks for the day and addressing hazards, it is easy to get caught up on the big hazards.
+We focus on risks such as falls from heights, electrocution, and chemical asphyxiation during a confined space entry when they are present.
+While these hazards need to be taken seriously and be properly mitigated, the bigger hazards can be responsible for taking almost all of the attention from the “little things.”

 The “little things” are the big things.
 While the big hazards need to be properly mitigated, we need to not lose focus on the small hazards.
 There is a much greater chance of a small hazard causing an injury or incident before a larger hazard causes a serious injury or a fatality.